servettonga/mini_shell/doc/Test Cases.md

 ### History
 - Type a command line, then use `ctrl-C` and press `Enter`.
 The buffer should be clean and there should be nothing left to execute.
-	- It should be possible to navigate through history using Up and Down.
+	- It should be possible to navigate through history using `Up` and `Down`.
 - minishell should not crash and print an error when commands that should not work like `dsbdghsd` are executed.
 - `cat | cat | ls` should behave in a "normal way".
 - Execute a long command with a ton of arguments.